 - All four kids get their feet stuck in their respective tracks and cannot escape.

-- There is a switch that is able to divert the train from the active track to the out-of-service track.
+- There is a switch that is able to divert the train from the active track (with the three kids) to the out-of-service track (with the one kid).

 - Or you do nothing, and let the three kids on the active track die and the one kid on the out-of-service track live.